Flexiheat UKIndirect vented hot water cylinders

 Vented hot water cylinder diagram set up by Flexiheat UK

-Unlike unvented cylinders, which use the mains water supply to give the hot water system the pressure for the hot water system.
+Unlike unvented cylinders, which use the mains water supply to provide the hot water system with the pressure for the hot water system.

 Vented cylinders are better suited to older or traditional heating systems

-Vented cylinders are the traditional arrangement for conventional boiler systems, especially in older UK homes that are already set up with a feed-and-expansion / cold-water tank arrangement or or where building regulations require vented systems.
+Vented cylinders are the traditional arrangement for conventional boiler systems, especially in older UK homes that are already set up with a feed-and-expansion / cold-water tank arrangement or where building regulations require vented systems to deliver hot water.

 Open vented indirect hot water cylinder range